starlight345/2025/blog/inverse-polymer/index.md

 To investigate this, we applied unsupervised pre-training on structured tables, as shown below:

-{% include figure.html path="assets/img/2025-05-25-inverse-polymer/tabnet_structure.png" class="img-fluid" %}
+{% include figure.html path="assets/img/2025-05-25-inverse-polymer/tabnet_structure.png" class="img-fluid"
+caption="TabNet architecture highlighting its feature selection and transformation modules used in property-to-embedding regression." %}

 To better understand the relationship between individual properties and the PolyBERT embedding, we applied structured masking during training — both for the property-to-embedding direction and the reverse embedding-to-property prediction.
 This bidirectional setup allowed us to assess how each property influences the latent space and vice versa.
 We hoped that by forcing the model to reason with only partial information at each step, TabNet would learn to identify key feature interactions.